 An appeal against ‘no case to answer’ will be considered by one person independent of the Society.
 In these circumstances only, leave to appeal and the appeal itself will be considered as a single process and be conducted by the same person.
 If there are valid grounds for appeal he/she will review the material presented to the Preliminary Investigation, the record of its decision and any additional evidence admitted.
 If the independent reviewer decides that there is a ‘case to answer’ the Society will refer the case to a Disciplinary Panel.
 Leave to appeal against a Disciplinary Panel decision will be considered by a panel of three Council Members.
 If leave to appeal is granted the Society should with minimum delay convene an Appeal Panel comprising at least three senior persons including one lay person independent of the Society.
 It will be as independent of the governing body as is practical bearing in mind the need to understand and weigh specialist subject matter.
 The appeal hearing will follow the same principles as the disciplinary hearing, modified to suit the accepted grounds for appeal; a full re-hearing is not essential in all circumstances.

 If the appeal is upheld the Appeal Panel may reverse the decision of the Disciplinary Panel or uphold its decision but reduce the sanction.

-6. Appeal to the Engineering Council is only available if a member, in losing his/her membership as a result of disciplinary action by the Society, also loses his/her registration and the Society’s appeals process has been exhausted.
+6. Appeal to the Engineering Council is only available if a member, in losing their membership as a result of disciplinary action by the Society, also loses their registration and the Society’s appeals process has been exhausted.
 This appeal is carried out under Engineering Council Regulation

 7. Informal appeals to the Engineering Council in respect of other complaints may result in the Engineering Council discussing the case with the Society concerned only to confirm that the procedure approved as part of the licensing process had been followed.